Don't talk about it

 In its 35 years of existence, the Center has had only four executive directors: Arline Hillestad retired in 2012, and was succeeded by Danita Carlson, followed by Vickie Hodge in 2014.

 Sue Sippel has held the position since 2015.
 More advocacy positions have been added to address specific needs of clients and their families.
 While all advocates can address the needs of clients, specialties include: Victim Resources, Visitation Center Coordinators, Hmong Advocates, Sexual Assault Victim Services, Violence Prevention, Children and Youth Services, and Senior and Vulnerable Adult Coordinator.
-The office staff includes the Executive Director, Operations Manager, Finance Manager, Volunteer Coordinator, and Community Outreach/Fund Development Manager.
+The office staff includes the Executive Director, Operations Manager, Community Relations/Volunteer Coordinator.

 Offices were remodeled in 2018 to provide more confidentially for clients.
 Plans are underway to upgrade the almost 15-year-old structure to incorporate higher safety standards for clients.